 Step 3: Wait for the Breakout and Use Fibonacci Retracement levels to Confirm It

 Now you are waiting for the breakout to occur.
 However, to avoid false breakouts, you want to confirm the breakout with other tools like Fibonacci levels.
-So, all you have to do in order to use the Fibonacci Retracement tool is look for the primary prior trend and stretch the Fibonacci tool from the lowest to the highest level.
+So, all you have to do to use the Fibonacci Retracement tool is look for the primary prior trend and stretch the Fibonacci tool from the lowest to the highest level.

 Step 4: Enter a Position and Set Stop Loss and Take Profit Orders